-The Priest, the Levite, and the Good Samaritan… a message to the Church
+The Priest, the Levite, and the Good Samaritan… A message to the Church

 My husband, Will Easter, wrote this timely article on the parable of the Good Samaritan.
 I believe this is exactly what the Church needs to hear right now in light of the present crisis of abuse scandals and cover-ups in many churches.
 We need to check ourselves so that we do not neglect the hurting and marginalized among us.